Why understanding conservatory planning permission is essential to avoid falling foul of the rules

 - All glazing and electrical work complies with the relevant Building Regulations requirements

-You should bear in mind that even if your conservatory is exempt from Building Regulations, any new structural openings that have been made between your existing house and the new conservatory will require approval.
+And, you should bear in mind that even if your conservatory itself is exempt, any new structural openings that have been made between your existing house and the new conservatory will require approval.